Background and design of the controlled cannabis supply chain experiment

 - a completion phase.

-This will ensure a gradual transition from the current situation to the experiment and back again.
-The new legislation on the experiment will apply throughout.
-For more information on the four phases see the booklet ‘Rules for the experiment with a controlled supply of cannabis to coffee shops’.
+This will ensure a gradual transition from the current situation to the experiment.
+The government will decide on the future policy regarding coffeeshops and the cannabis supply chain.
+The new legislation prescribes the rules and procedure of the experiment will be into application during the entire experiment.
+For more information on the four phases see the booklet ‘Rules for the experiment with a controlled supply of cannabis to coffeeshops’.

-The Controlled Cannabis Supply Chain Experiment Act is the basis for the experiment.
+The Controlled Cannabis Supply Chain Experiment Act is the legal basis for the experiment.
 Under the Act, it is not a criminal offence to grow or sell cannabis within the framework of the experiment.
-The Act also states how long the experiment will last.
+The Act also determines the duration of the experiment.
 Find out more about the legislation underpinning the controlled supply chain experiment (Dutch).

 Monitoring the experiment

 Ten municipalities have been selected to participate in the experiment.
-All the coffee shops in these municipalities must take part.
+All coffeeshops that are located in these municipalities are obliged to take part.

 Ten participating municipalities